Road State Inference via Channel State Information: Performance Evaluation

+The signal quality is an important consideration for machine learning algorithms.
+Especially, the noise in data can prevent knowledge extraction from the data.
+The noise can impair the models trained with such data since the algorithm can interpret the data noise as a pattern and try to generalize from it \cite{garcia2015dealing}.
+We evaluate how the signal quality (i.e., signal-to-noise ratio) affects our results by varying the transmitter power level.
+The SNR of $k^{th}$ frame at a receiver can be defined as:

+where $P_R$ is the total received power, and $P_T$ is the transmitter power per subcarrier which is equal to $P_{\text{Total}}/N$ with uniform power allocation across the subcarriers. $k_B=1.38 \times 10^{-23} J/K$ is the Boltzmann's constant, $T$ is the temperature in Kelvin (K), $N_F$ is the receiver noise figure, and $B$ is the total bandwidth.

+To evaluate the performance of the algorithms with different SNR levels, we decrease the total transmit power to $20$ dBm from $30$ dBm which results in a $10$ dB decrease in SNR.
+The instantaneous SNR ranges from $-35.3$ dB to $50.6$ dB at the first receive antenna with a mean value of 19.7 dB, by using $P_{\text{Total}}=20$ dBm, $B=10$ MHz, and $T=300$ K, $N_F=2$.
+Table \ref{simulation_classification_20dbm} shows the accuracy, macro-AUC, and macro-F1 results for the LOS prediction problem with 20 dBm transmitter power.
+We observe that the classification accuracies decrease by 1-5.2\% compared to Table \ref{simulation_classification}.
+Since SVM is sensitive to noisy data \cite{atla2011sensitivity} \cite{sabzekar2021robust}, especially with a low-bias kernel, the performance of SVM weakens significantly among the other algorithms.

+Table \ref{simulation_regression_20dbm} shows the number of vehicles estimation results with 20 dBm transmit power.
+Again, we observe a performance degradation from the results in Table \ref{simulation_regression}.
+Fig. \ref{SNR_MAE} shows the cumulative distribution function (CDF) of MAE with the extremely randomized trees algorithm.
+We note the right shift of the curve that indicates the increasing error when we decrease the transmit power.

-\subsection{\textbf{Performance with a single antenna}}
+\subsubsection{\textbf{Performance with a single antenna}}

 We also evaluate the single antenna scenario in which it is not possible to obtain signals from multiple receivers.
 To this end, the single antenna scenario where only Rx\#1 in Fig. \ref{WI} is used for data creation by disabling Rx\#2 in the simulations.
-Table \ref{classification_single} and Table \ref{regression_single} show the performance of the algorithms with the single antenna for the traffic intensity prediction and the number of vehicles estimation problems, respectively.
-When we compare the results with Table \ref{simulation_classification} and \ref{simulation_regression}, we observe that the classification accuracies drop by 2.6-3.4\% and WMAPEs of the algorithms increase by 2.9-5\% with the single antenna.
+Table \ref{classification_single} and Table \ref{regression_single} show the performance of the algorithms with the single antenna for the level of service prediction and the number of vehicles estimation problems, respectively.
+When we compare the results with Table \ref{simulation_classification} and \ref{simulation_regression}, we observe that the results worsen when we use a single antenna.
+Specifically, the classification accuracies drop by 2.6-3.4\%, and WMAPEs of the algorithms increase by 2.9-5\% with the single antenna.
 Hence, we observe a significant improvement in the performance by utilizing a second antenna.
 With this motivation, we evaluate the performance with a third and a fourth antenna in the simulations.
-But the performance improvement is not significant and we observe a diminishing return while increasing the number of antennas.
+However, the performance improvement is not significant and we observe a diminishing return while increasing the number of antennas.